Niru-Prajapati/Niru-Prajapati/README.md

 - 👋 Hi, I’m Niru
 - 👀 I’m interested in Websites and App development
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Javascript and React
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Front-end Development
 - 📫 How to reach me prajneeru@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: ...